The number of measles cases in California has grown to 73, Health Department says

-The number of cases has increased to 73, with 50 of those cases linked to an outbreak at Disneyland, the California Department of Public Health reported Monday.
+The number of cases has increased to 68, with 48 of those cases linked to an outbreak at Disneyland, state health officials reported Friday.

-59 cases since December; 42 with a Disney connection.
+Two days ago, the health department reported 59 cases, 42 with a Disney connection.

-The disease outbreak apparently surfaced when visitors reported coming down with measles after visiting the park from December 15 to December 20.
+The disease outbreak apparently surfaced when visitors reported coming down with measles after visiting the park December 15-20.
 At least five Disney employees have been diagnosed with measles, Disney said.

 Measles is a highly communicable respiratory disease caused by a virus and spread through the air, according to the Centers for Disease Control and Prevention.
 Measles starts with a fever, runny nose, cough, red eyes and sore throat, the CDC said.